Secondary Traumatic Stress: The Carers' Curse

 Feeling unusually low, exhausted, irritable and generally flat?
 Unable to enjoy yourself as you used to?
 Drinking just a little too much?
 Fighting with your friends and family?
 Burning the dinner and kicking the cat!?
 Then you could be experiencing the early signs of secondary traumatic stress.
 Otherwise know as work-related stress, common syndromes of which are burnout and compassion fatigue.

-What is STS?
+What is secondary traumatic stress?

 Secondary traumatic stress is the natural consequence of hearing about and experiencing traumatic events or stories from others and of being in working environments with ever increasing organisational demands.